syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/getting-started.md

 ## Defining Group

-In Ribbon, the options are arranged in groups for easy access.
-You can use the `e-ribbon-group` tag helper to define the ribbon group like below.
+Related options are grouped under each tab with ribbon groups.
+You can use the `e-ribbon-group` tag helper to define each ribbon group like below.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}